UPDATE 6 AUGUST: DOGS ARE NO LONGER WELCOME ON THIS WALK AS WE WILL BE CROSSING SEVERAL LARGE FIELDS LIKELY TO CONTAIN CATTLE.

 Non-members are welcome to join this walk as one of their three free 'taster' Ramblers walks.
-Please contact the walk leader if you haven't walked with us before.
+Please contact the walk leader if you haven't walked with us before and would like to come along.

 Benenden rose to prominence in the 14th century as a centre for the Weald's two major industries; iron-making and cloth-making.
 This prosperity faded by the 18th century due to foreign competition in the case of iron, and because the cloth industry moved north.